 Click below to jump to:

 The contest area is bounded by Carlisle and Harrisburg, Pennsylvania, to the North; The Susquahanna River and Lancaster, Pennsylvania, to the East; the Washington-Baltimore Class B, P-40, SFRA airspace and Front Royal to the South; and the Appalachians and Mifflin County to the West.
-A detailed discussion of each quadrant is provided in the adjacent pages.
-(Click for full sized photo.)
+A detailed discussion of each sector is provided in the adjacent pages.
+(Click for full sized map updated 9/23/2018.)

 Generally, flying within the TRSA is not problematic.
 Carlisle (7) and Donegal Springs (10) are within the TRSA.
 If you are flying directly on the course line between these two turnpoints, you will be very close to the Class D airspace of Harrisburg International Airport and the Three Mile Island TFR.

 The Cumberland Valley is broad with rolling farm land lying generally southwest/northeast.
 Many good fields are available.
-Across the Cumberland Valley is the first of the Alleghany ridges that make up the Northern section.
-Thompsontown Bridge (42) is at the northeast end of Tuscarora Mountain.
+Across the Cumberland Valley is the first of the Alleghany ridges that make up the North Sector.
+Thompsontown Bridge (44) is at the northeast end of Tuscarora Mountain.
 The valley upwind of the ridge has many landable fields.
 Farther north, Beavertown (2) is on Shade Mountain, one of several mountains that make up the Lewistown Ridge.
 The valley upwind of this ridge has landable fields, but many are narrow.

 Thompsontown and Beavertown are typically only used on ridge days.
 There will be a daily briefing on flying these ridges if we task to the far northwest sectors of the task area.

-Most of the Quadrant is gently rolling farm land with many private grass strips.
+Much of the North Sector is gently rolling farm land with many private grass strips.
 As you approach the high ground, the fields will become more undulating.
-Beyond Biglerville, as you enter the high ground, be sure that you can glide over the hills into the Cumberland Valley (often called the Carlisle or Hagerstown valley) where fields abound.
+Beyond Biglerville (3), as you enter the high ground, be sure that you can glide over the hills into the Cumberland Valley (often called the Carlisle or Hagerstown valley) where fields abound.
 Again, near the hills the fields are sloped.

-Further to the north and west, among the ridges of the Alleghenies, the valleys are more narrow, and in some places offer only limited landing opportunities.
+Further to the north and west, among the ridges of the Alleghenies, the valleys are narrower, and in some places offer only limited landing opportunities.
 Here you will need to commit to land early.
 In other areas the valleys are broad and offer excellent landing options.

-From the north and east sections of Quadrant 1, final glides are straight forward.
+From the north and east sections of the North Sector, final glides are straight forward.
 There are many landable fields and private grass strips.
 The one “gotcha” is the line of small hills northeast of Fairfield.
-These hills become important when final gliding from the town of Gettysburg.
+These hills become important when final gliding from the town of Gettysburg (16).
 During a best L/D final glide, if you don’t have an adequate safety margin (at least 300 feet), you may find the view discomforting.
 Additionally, there is a band about 1.5 miles wide without any landing options.
 Remember too that landings at Fairfield, except in an emergency, are always uphill (to the northwest).
 So you will need to fly to the far end of the airport (not the finish line) and make a turn of about 145 degrees prior to landing.

 There are five grass strips in the database between Gettysburg airport and Fairfield.
 These are on the north side of the road connecting the two towns.
 Several are very difficult to see and may not be mowed well enough to safely land a 15M glider.
 Also pay attention to crops.
 The area’s wheat fields are deceivingly enticing from the air, but the crop may stand up to 4 feet tall.
 Please ask a local pilot for a briefing on the grass airports along this leg.

-With the exception of the high ground and the ridge and valley section of the North Quadrant, aggressive flying is possible thanks to the many farm fields and small private airports.
+With the exception of the high ground and the ridge and valley section of the North Sector, aggressive flying is possible thanks to the many farm fields and small private airports.